ot4i/perf-harness/ReadMe.md

 Perfharness has been available in binary form on [IBM AlphaWorks](https://ibm.biz/JMSPerfHarness) for a number of years.

-# Importing Perfharness into eclipse.
+# Importing Perfharness into Eclipse.

-The top level folders in the repository are eclipse projects.
+The top level folders in the repository are Eclipse projects.
 * Download the repository zip file and extract into a temporary directory.
 * Import the projects using the Import Wizard selecting "Existing Projects into Workspace".
 * Select the 5 projects and make sure "Copy projects to workspace" is ticked when importing.